 To track reliability improvement, several key metrics are used:

 By tracking these metrics, developers can get insights into what does and doesn’t work.
 They can be assured that their interventions are moving reliability in the right direction.
-Each product may have its own unique set of metrics worth tracking, and a comprehensive approach will be tailored to the code base.
+Each product may have its own unique set of metrics to track, and a comprehensive approach will be tailored to the codebase.

 A typical code reliability workflow uses multiple tools to ensure full code coverage and streamline development:

 For the most cohesive code quality experience, it can be helpful to find a platform with multiple tools.
-Kiuwan offers a suite of code analysis tools that allow for improved code quality, security, and reliability.
+Kiuwan offers a suite of code analysis tools that improve code quality, security, and reliability.

 If you’re ready to improve the reliability of your code, the process below will get you started.
 It covers the three key ingredients for successful code reliability improvements: